thecityny/2025-meet-your-mayor/README.md

 npm start
 ```

 Now go to `localhost:8000` in your browser.
-You should see a boilerplate page ready for your customizations.
+You should see a copy of the Meet Your Mayor site ready for your customizations.

 ## Available Scripts